By Laurie Boucke

 12. Eliminates embarrassing "accidents" for toddlers

-13. Allows dads or other close, trusted ones to bond and communicate
+13. Allows dads or other close, trusted ones to bond and communicate with baby

 14. Yields big savings on diapers and laundry costs

 15. Keeps babies in touch with their own bodies

 16. Reduces risk of urinary tract infections (UTIs)

 If you would like even more reasons and benefits to try infant potty training, read 101 Reasons to EC Your Baby.